Skip to main content

 Assessment Rationale And Relationship

-Factual knowledge of EIA process, procedures and nomenclature is assessed via online MCQ.
-The post-school report assesses the ability to a) problem-solve and summarise a diverse set of information in a scoping study, and b) undertake a review and evaluation of an existing EIA using standard assessment methods.
+Factual knowledge of EIA process, procedures and nomenclature is assessed via online MCQs.
+The project work experimental learning will assesses the ability to a) problem-solve and summarise a diverse set of information in a scoping study, and b) undertake a review and evaluation of an existing EIA using standard assessment methods.

-Each online learning unit (5 units) is associated with a formative online MCQ, similar in structure and content to the final MCQ assessment designed to test factual knowledge and terminology associated with EIA (legislation, policy and practice).
+Each online learning unit (5 units) is associated with a formative online MCQ, similar in structure and content to the final MCQ summative computer assessment designed to test factual knowledge and terminology associated with EIA (legislation, policy and practice).
+The 4 workshops and seminars are associated with the essay in the summative computer assessment during the last teaching week.

 Reading Lists